Application requirements

 • Significance and innovation of the research, including its theoretical foundations (200-300 words)

-• How you see participating in the program fitting into your research program and attainment of long-term goals (150-200 words)
+• How do you see participating in the program fitting into your research program and attainment of long-term goals (150-200 words)

 File uploads for the online application: